Allie Reynolds: Early years

+Professional career

 Minor leagues (1939–1942)

 Iba was friends with Hugh Alexander, a scout who worked for the Cleveland Indians.
 After Iba recommended Reynolds, the Indians signed Reynolds as an amateur free agent for a $1,000 signing bonus ($ in current dollar terms).
 He was assigned to the Springfield Indians of the Class-C Middle Atlantic League.
 In 1940, he pitched for the Cedar Rapids Raiders of the Class-B Illinois–Indiana–Iowa League.
 Reynolds played right field for the Raiders when he wasn't pitching, as roster sizes were reduced to 17 as a result of the Great Depression.
 The Indians wanted to convert Reynolds to catcher due to his athleticism, but Reynolds refused to change positions.

 Reynolds started the 1941 season with the Wilkes-Barre Barons of the Class-A Eastern League, but was demoted to Cedar Rapids after three appearances.
 Becoming increasingly homesick and not wanting to spend his entire professional career in the minor leagues, Reynolds considered retiring after the 1942 season if he did not get promoted to the majors.
 In 1942, Reynolds went 18–7 with a 1.56 earned run average (ERA), 11 shutouts, 21 complete games, and 193 strikeouts in 231 innings pitched, earning a promotion to the major leagues to finish the 1942 season.

-Major league career

 Cleveland Indians (1942–1946)

 Reynolds appeared in his first major league game on September 17, 1942, making two relief appearances for the Indians that season.
 With ace Bob Feller serving in the military during World War II, the Indians hoped that Reynolds would star for the Indians.
 Reynolds took a pre-enlistment physical, but due to his family and football injuries, he did not enlist in the military and was not eligible to be drafted.

-He began the 1943 season in the Indians' bullpen, making his first start on June 20.
+Reynolds began the 1943 season as a relief pitcher, making his first start on June 20.
 Indians player-manager Lou Boudreau used Reynolds as a reliever in between starts due to his resiliency.
 Reynolds led the American League (AL) in strikeouts in 1943 with 151 and hits allowed per nine innings pitched with 6.34; however, he was third in walks allowed with 109.
 Reynolds led the AL in walks with 130 in 1945.

 During his five years with the Indians he was primarily used as a starting pitcher, although he did display the versatility that would become his hallmark.
 He pitched in 139 games for the Indians, starting 100 and finishing 27.
 Early evidence of his versatility is demonstrated by his 41 complete games, 9 shutouts and 8 saves.